mblwhoi/drupal_faceted_search/README.txt

    - Faceted Search
    - Faceted Search UI
+   - At least one of the following modules (which are provided with Faceted Search):
+     - Author Facet
-   - Taxonomy Facets and/or Content Type Facet and/or Author Facet
+     - Content Type Facet
+     - Date Authored Facet
+     - Taxonomy Facets
    - Search (Drupal core module)
    - Taxonomy (Drupal core module -- only needed if you intend to use Taxonomy Facets)